lolo859/vodka-old/README.md

+We are assuming you put the Vodka's executable in a folder being in the PATH variable.

 Vodka is a new experimental description language for creating different types of data in lines of code.
 Here are the types of codes currently supported as well as their designation:
 - integer: vodkint
 - float: vodfloat